dotnet/csharplang/proposals/params-span.md

 Are scenarios for `params IEnumerable<T>` sufficiently compelling to justify that?

+### Heuristics
+The proposed approach falls back to heap allocation if the array length exceeds an arbitrary limit.
+Do we need a limit, and if so, what are the heuristics?

 ### Explicit `stackalloc`
 Should we allow explicit stack allocation of arrays of managed types with `stackalloc` as well?
 ```csharp